s4u/pgpverify-maven-plugin/src/site/markdown/keysmap-format.md

 - `groupId`           - groupId of Maven artifact, this field is required, but can be `*` for match any
 - `artifactId`        - artifactId of Maven artifact - optional
 - `packaging`         - packaging of Maven artifact, eg. `pom`, `jar` - optional
-- `version`           - version of Maven artifact, this filed support Maven version range syntax - optional
+- `version`           - version of Maven artifact, this field supports Maven version range syntax or regular expressions - optional
 - `pgpKeyFingerprint` - PGP key fingerprints in hex format which are allowed to sign artifact, multiple keys can be supplied separated by comma